IminhaK/triggevent-callouts/README.md

 # Callout plugin for [Triggevent](https://github.com/xpdota/event-trigger/)

+If this is your first time using Triggevent, visit the link above to install that first.

 To install, go to Plugin Settings -> Manage Addons -> Add from URL and enter `https://iminhak.github.io/triggevent-callouts/master/INFO`, then Apply and Restart.

 For support visit [my discord server](https://discord.gg/nVdhQyk8Uz).